John Stevenson (doctor): Merchant

 Stevenson began by shipping flour to Ireland which turned Baltimore from a sleepy city trading in tobacco to a trading powerhouse rivaling New York, Philadelphia and Boston.
 Baltimore being a port nestled alongside a vast wheat growing countryside and much closer than these other cities.
 Baltimore restructured the city's economy based on flour.
 Trails were transformed into roads, and flour mills were built along the Jones Falls, Gwynns Falls, and Patapsco River.
 Warehouses were built on the 1000 ft wharves that extended into the harbor.
 The roads from Baltimore soon extended all the way to Pennsylvania, and Baltimore ships sailed not only to Ireland, but to ports in Europe, the Caribbean, and South America.

 Sometime in these early years Stevenson met his lifelong friend and business partner Jonathan Plowman Jr. Stevenson and Plowman Jr. remain known for their partnership trading in indentured servants, particularly during the 1750s and 1760s, according to the National Park Service.
 The fact that Plowman Jr.'s father was brought over as an indentured servant at age 12 may only testify to the goodwill of the two.
 Plowman Sr. most likely encouraged Stevenson to help bring the poor and oppressed out of England and to a new life and a new chance for success in America, much as he and his son had done.

-Doctor
+Medical doctor

 There were smallpox epidemics in the county in 1750, 1757, in 1772, and another in 1779.
 Stevenson inoculated all who came to him without charge against the pox.
 Many were resistant to change and did not accept the inoculation.
 In fact in 1776 the Council of Safety in Baltimore, forbade the inoculation of the troops lest it cause an epidemic.

 In 1769 Stevenson's brother, Henry Stevenson established the first smallpox hospital in the colonies there in Baltimore.

-Justice of the Peace
+Justice of the peace

 Stevenson, and his best friend and business partner Jonathan Plowman Jr., were both named Justices of the Peace to help resolve legal issues in Baltimore.
 Both of their names are listed as witnesses on many wills found in the Maryland Archives.